 5. CITY MANAGER REPORT, PUBLIC HEALTH DIRECTOR REPORT AND RESPONSES TO QUESTIONS RAISED AT THE PREVIOUS CITY COUNCIL MEETINGS.

-Springfield-Greene County Health Department director Clay Goddard addresses Council.
+Springfield Greene County Health Director Clay Goddard addressed Council.

 6. SECOND READING AND FINAL PASSAGE.
 Citizens Have Spoken.
 May Be Voted On.